MIRECC / CoE

-- To articulate a working understanding of the phenomenology of occupational burnout, as defined by the research literature, and describe burnout’s relationship to clinical sequelae such as depression.
+- Articulate a working understanding of the phenomenology of occupational burnout, as defined by the research literature, and describe burnout’s relationship to clinical sequelae such as depression.

-- To think critically about burnout’s roots in our survival instincts, as they pertain to leadership behaviors and peer relationships, and self-compassion.
+- Think critically about burnout’s roots in our survival instincts, as they pertain to leadership behaviors and peer relationships, and self-compassion.

-- To use the insights above to propose personal plans for identifying occupation burnout, and to develop burnout reduction/prevention strategies.
+- Use the insights above to propose personal plans for identifying occupation burnout, and to develop burnout reduction/prevention strategies.